ucam-cl-dtg/android-vulnerabilities/input/graph.md

 ---

 <div id="graph">
- <p>Proportion of devices running vulnerable versions of Android</p>
+ <h2>Proportion of devices running vulnerable versions of Android</h2>
  <img src="images/norm_versionsecurity.png" width="800px" height="600px" alt="Proportion of devices affected by root vulnerabilities"/>
 </div>
 This figure shows our estimate of the proportion of Android devices running *insecure*, *maybe secure* and *secure* versions of Android over time.